shirren/bifrost/README.md

 This function returns a `true` or `false` indicating the success of the message delivery.
 This method is synchronous.
 Each message has an identifier which gets sets upon successful delivery only.

-# TODO: Set the message id on successful delivery of message.

 To setup a listener for messages sent to a particular subscriber;

 ```ruby